-- 18. in the KCRCCC field, the KDCS return code, see below - 19. in the KCRCDC field, the internal return code of openUTM (see the openUTM manual "Messages, Debugging and Diagnostics"). - 20. only with INIT or INIT PU in the KCRMF/kcrfn field: - For a message from a terminal:
+- 18. If KCRCCC ≥ 40Z, no information is transferred.
+Thus, in such cases KCRLM=0. - 19. in the KCRCCC field, the KDCS return code, see below - 20. in the KCRCDC field, the internal return code of openUTM (see the openUTM manual "Messages, Debugging and Diagnostics"). - 21. only with INIT or INIT PU in the KCRMF/kcrfn field: - For a message from a terminal:

 Blanks (in line mode) or the format name (in format mode) of the last screen output, i.e. the name specified in the KCMF/kcfn field with the MPUT of the last dialog step.
 If the last output consisted of multiple partial formats, KCRMF/kcrfn contains the name of the first partial format into which data was entered.
-If no data was entered in any of the partial formats, KCRMF/kcrfn contains the name of the first partial format.
+If no data was entered in any of the partial formats, KCRMF/kcrfn contains the name of the first partial format

-If an edit profile was used in the last screen output, KCRMF/kcrfn contains this edit profile.
+B B If an edit profile was used in the last screen output, KCRMF/kcrfn contains this edit profile.

-- for a message from a TS application or a program unit of the same application: blanks. - if a reset message exists (after PEND RS): blanks. - for a message from the LU6.1 partner or UPIC client:
+- for a message from a TS application or a program unit of the same application: blanks. - if a rollback message exists (after PEND RS): blanks. - for a message from the LU6.1 partner or UPIC client: